-The System is comprised of three distinct types of technologies:
+The System is comprised of three (3) distinct types of technologies:

-- Energy Storage
+- Energy storage

-- Power Management
+- Power management

-- Power Generation
+- Power generation

-All of the individual components that operate in these categories utilize a unique connection architecture, know as the Inter-Connect Circuit.
+All of the individual components that operate in these categories utilize a unique connection architecture known as the Inter-Connect Circuit.

-The Inter-Connect Circuit is the skeletal backbone of the HPS DC power network, and it uses a simple, polarized, locking connection that is common throughout the architecture.
-All components, including Power Managers, Energy Storage, and Generation are compatible with the Inter-Connect Circuit.
+The Inter-Connect Circuit is the connection framework of the System's DC power network.
+It uses a simple, polarized, locking connection that is common throughout the architecture.
+All power management, energy storage, and power generation components are compatible with the Inter-Connect Circuit.

-Using a common, polarized connector allows rapid "Plug & Play" scaling of components, adaptation of capabilities within the architecture, technology-refreshment, and swapping of components when conditions warrant.
+Using a common, polarized connector allows rapid "Plug & Play" scaling of components, adaptation of capabilities within the architecture, technology refreshment, and swapping of components when conditions warrant.
+It also ensures that there is no unsafe way to make connections.